Regularity results for classes of Hilbert C*-modules with respect to special bounded modular functionals: Extension of -linear functionals: the monotone complete C*-case

 \begin{prop} Let $A$ be a monotone complete C*-algebra and $M \subseteq N$ be two Hilbert $A$-modules.
 Suppose that $M \subseteq N$ has the orthogonal complement $M^\bot_N=\{0\}$ with respect to $N$.
 Then the identity operator on $M$ extends to the identity operator on $N$.
 This is its unique extension as a bounded modular adjointable operator which preserves the norm. \end{prop}

 \begin{proof} Consider the isometric modular embeddings $M \subset N$ as given, $N \subseteq N'$ and $M \subseteq M'$ by \cite[Thm.~3.2]{Paschke} and $M' \subseteq N'$ as described in Theorem \ref{thm_isometric}.
 Since every bounded module operator on the smaller Hilbert $A$-module of each of the last three pairings admits a unique extension to a bounded module operator on the larger Hilbert $A$-module preserving its norm by \cite[Cor.~3.7]{Paschke}, we can extend the identity operator on $M$ to a unique bounded module operator on $N$ which is an orthogonal positive projection $Q$ on $N$.
-Obviously, $\|Q\| = \|{\rm id}_N\| = 1$, so by the uniqueness of the extensions $Q=P \in End_A^*(N')$ with $P$ from Theorem \ref{thm_isometric}.
+Obviously, $\|Q\| = \|{\rm id}_N\| = 1$, so by the uniqueness of the extensions $Q=P \in End_A^*(N')$ with $P$ from the end of the proof of Theorem \ref{thm_isometric}.
 However, $P \not\in End_A^*(N)$ by Lemma \ref{lemma_P} in case it is not the identity of $End_A^*(N)$.
 So, $Q = P = {\rm id}_{N}$ is the only possible alternative according to Theorem \ref{thm_isometric}, Proposition \ref{prop_anihilators}.
 In other words, $End_A^*(M)$ and $End_A^*(N)$ share their identity operators in this canonical setting.
 Moreover, by \cite[Thm.~3.2]{Paschke} and \cite[Cor.~3.7]{Paschke} we have ${\rm id}_M = {\rm id}_{M'}$ and ${\rm id}_N = {\rm id}_{N'}$ for the respective identity operators for the canonical isometric modular embeddings.
 Therefore, ${\rm id}_{M'} = {\rm id}_{N'}$ and $P={\rm id}_{N}$.

-By \cite[Thm.]{Pedersen_1984} and Lemma \ref{lemma_P} any non-degenerated isometric $*$-representation of ${\rm K}_A(N)$ is at the same time a non-degenerated isometric $*$-representation of ${\rm K}_A(M)$, and hence, an isometric $*$-representation of their respective multiplier algebras $End_A^*(M)$ and $End_A^*(N)$ which share their identity elements.
+By \cite[Thm.]{Pedersen_1984} and Lemma \ref{lemma_P} any non-degenerated isometric $*$-representation of $K_A(N)$ is at the same time a non-degenerated isometric $*$-representation of $K_A(M)$, and hence, an isometric $*$-representation of their respective multiplier algebras $End_A^*(M)$ and $End_A^*(N)$ which share their identity elements.
 So, this picture is highly stable.
 The derived facts of representation theory support the conclusion. \end{proof}

-We arrive at a central result a particular case of which was published by V.~M.~Manuilov as \cite[Thm.~9]{M} for commutative W*-algebras and as \cite[Thm.~10]{M} for type I von Neumann algebras..
+We arrive at a central result, a particular case of which was published by V.~M.~Ma\-nuilov as \cite[Thm.~9]{M} for commutative W*-algebras and as \cite[Thm.~10]{M} for type I von Neumann algebras..

 \begin{thm} Let $A$ be a monotone complete C*-algebra and $M \subseteq N$ be two Hilbert $A$-modules.
 Suppose that $M \subseteq N$ has the orthogonal complement $M^\bot_N=\{0\}$ with respect to $N$.
 Then the selfdual Hilbert $A$-module $M'$ admits an isometric embedding as a Hilbert $A$-submodule of the selfdual Hilbert $A$-module $N'$ such that $M'$ coincides with $N'$ preserving the given isometric inclusions.
 In particular, there does not exist any bounded $A$-linear functional $r_0: N \to A$ such that $r_0$ vanishes on $M$, but which is not the zero functional on $N$. \end{thm}